-Why latkes are traditional for Hanukkah
+How to make latkes for Hanukkah

 2. Lightly beat egg and combine with meal or flour and salt.
 Toss with the squeezed potato and onion.

 3. Pour about 1⁄4 inch of oil into a wide, heavy skillet over medium-high heat.
 Get the oil good and hot: a piece of potato introduced to the oil should sizzle and start to brown but should not burn.
-Scoop up potato mixture by the heaping tablespoonful, patting it flat with your hands into a disk.
-Carefully place pancake into pan.
+Scoop up potato mixture by the heaping tablespoonful, carefully place it in the pan and flatten it into a disk.
 Repeat, making as many pancakes as comfortably fit without crowding the pan.

 4. Cook until brown and crisp on the underside, flip and cook until again brown on the underside, for a total of 6 to 8 minutes.
 You may have to adjust the heat on the first batch so that the inside of the latke is cooked through at the same time that the outside achieves a nice brown crust.